ibm-cloud-docs/vpc/file_storage_vpc_monitoring.md

 ## Activity Tracker events
 {: #fs-activity-tracker}

-Activity tracker events are triggered when you create, modify, or delete a file share.
+You can use {{site.data.keyword.atracker_full}} to configure how to route auditing events.
+Auditing events are critical data for security operations and a key element for meeting compliance requirements.
+Such events are triggered when you create, modify, or delete a file share.
 Activity tracker events are also triggered when you establish and use file share replication.
-For more information, see [Activity Tracker events](/docs/vpc?topic=vpc-at-events).
+For more information, see [Activity tracking events for IBM Cloud VPC](/docs/vpc?topic=vpc-at_events).

 ## Logging for file share service
 {: #fs-event-la-logs}